hlin/cts/README.md

     - `all` - All pakages will be considered as multilib.
 - `builds` - List of NVRs defining the Koji builds to include in a compose.
 Only valid for `tag` and `build` source types.
 For `tag` source type, the NVRs will be considered for inclusion in a compose on top of Koji tag defined by `source`.
 For `build` source type, only the Koji builds defined by the NVRs will be considered for inclusion.
 The `packages` still need to be set to include particular packages from the Koji builds in a compose.
+- `lookaside_repos` - List of base URLs of RPM repositories which should be considered when choosing packages for a compose.

 The `new_compose` method returns `dict` object describing the compose, for example: